Skip to page content

 Ethanol

-Ethanol is a clear, colorless alcohol that can be made from a variety of biomass materials called feedstocks (the raw materials used to make a product).
+Ethanol is clear, colorless alcohol that can be made from a variety of biomass materials called feedstocks (the raw materials used to make a product).
 Ethanol feedstocks include grains and crops with high starch and sugar content such as corn, sorghum, barley, sugar cane, and sugar beets.
-Ethanol can also be made from feedstocks with a high cellulose content including grasses such as switchgrass, trees, and agricultural and forestry residues such as corn cobs and stocks, rice straw, sawdust, and wood chips.
-Fuel ethanol is made by adding a denaturant to ethanol to make it undrinkable for use as a biofuel.
-Ethanol is made from these feedstocks in several ways.
+Fuel ethanol is made by adding a denaturant to ethanol to make it undrinkable.
+In the United States, nearly all fuel ethanol is produced from corn kernel starch, which is considered a conventional biofuel under the Renewable Fuel Standard Program (RFS) (the minimum federal requirements for using renewable fuels, including ethanol).

 Fermentation is the most common method for producing ethanol